RakaDoank/ping-react-native/CONTRIBUTING.md

 ## Run the Example App

 ### Android
 For Android, you need to run with physical Android devices.
 See [Emulator Networking](https://developer.android.com/studio/run/emulator-networking#networkinglimitations).
-Please, connect your Android with USB (or you can connect it ADB Wireless Mode). run `adb devices` in your terminal or cmd, and make sure your devices are listed.
+Connect your Android with USB or you can [connect it over Wi-Fi](https://developer.android.com/tools/adb#connect-to-a-device-over-wi-fi).
+Run `adb devices` in your terminal or cmd, and make sure your devices are listed.

 After that, you can run the app.
 Go the `example` directory, run `npm run android`.
 Alternatively, you can run the metro first by execute `npm run start`, and then run `npm run android` later.